 In Isaiah Chapter 58:5 God speaks through Isaiah about this: “You humble yourselves by going through the motions of penance, bowing your heads like reeds bending in the wind…Do you really think this will please the Lord?”

 He warned the people of Israel and Judah about traditions getting in the way of having a true fellowship with God.
 But people do not always see traditions or religious activities as warning signals.
 Over time, traditions can become “viney” in nature and can begin to choke out the real meaning of faith.
 Holding onto my Catholic faith meant holding onto my mother.
-I was putting my faith in her memory and in her beliefs, and not my own.
+I was putting my faith in her memory and in her faith, and not my own.
 I was holding onto my mother, while my relationship with my Heavenly Father was slipping away.
 I began to put my religion and traditions ahead of my relationship and trust in God.

 It’s easy to get caught up in this weedy world.